PageSpeed Insights Tool Review | Scripted

 If you've tried these best practices and you're still running into issues with your site's PageSpeed score, it's best to reach out to an experienced web developer and ensure that your side is minimal, clean, and well-constructed.
 It's a common problem for free themes and "drag-and-drop" webpage builders to end up over-using elements and failing to follow best practices, so make sure your code is in order before you start looking into other big changes (like switching hosts).

-Published by Ciara Antolini on Tuesday, March 29, 2022 in Tool Review, Tools, Tools Reviews, Tool Review, Tools, Tools Reviews.
+Published by Ciara Antolini on Monday, March 25, 2024 in Marketing Agencies, Tool Review, Tools, Tools Reviews.